Classic Mustang 1964 ½ to 1973

 1968 mustang high country special

-Ford fans know that FoMoCo likes to update its models in 3 year segments and as expected, the 1968 mustang was introduced with several major and many minor changes.
-The body dimensions outside increased, not only to update the classic look of the car to a more aggressive stance, but also to allow the enlargement of the engine bay to accommodate the newest high performance engine, the addition of a host of new engines, replacing the 289 with two new 302 V8’s and the big block 390 V8, sporting 325 hp.
-In an effort to combat criticisms that Ford's Mustang was falling behind Chevrolet with it’s big block 396 Camaro, a new big block 427 v8 with 390 horsepower and another big block with 428 cubic inches, called the Cobra Jet which was, rated at only 335 hp, but was in fact over 400 hp!
+Ford fans know that FoMoCo likes to update its models in 3 year segments and as expected, the now classic Mustang for 1968 that was introduced included the addition of several major and many minor changes.
+The body dimensions outside increased, not only to update the classic look of the car to a more aggressive stance, but also to allow the enlargement of the engine bay to accommodate the newest high performance engine.

 Complete specs and information on the 1968 Mustang.